cypherpunk-academy/2064/en/024_2021_Night-raid.md

 The soldier turned around and disappeared into the next room.
 The others are after him.
 After about ten minutes they left the house.
-The team van with which they had come roared away with squeaking tires.
+The team van with which they had come roared away with screeching tires.

 The father jumped to the window and tried to get a look at him.